bruceravel/demeter/documentation/Athena/process/deg.rst

 There are two methods of deglitching offered by :demeter:`athena`'s deglitching tool, shown above.
 The first involves selecting and removing the glitches one by one.
-The points are selected by clicking the :quoted:`Choose a point` button then clicking on the glitch in the plot.
+The points are selected by clicking the :kbd:`Choose a point,light` button then clicking on the glitch in the plot.
 After clicking on the plot window, the selected point is indicated with an orange circle, as on the left of the next figure.
-Clicking the :quoted:`Remove point` button removes that point from the data, shown in the bottom panel.
+Clicking the :kbd:`Remove point,light` button removes that point from the data, shown in the bottom panel.

 .. subfigstart::